Tracing Claude Code

 claude "help me refactor this Python function to be more efficient" -

-View traces in the MLflow UI:
+View your traces in the MLflow experiment UI in your Databricks workspace.

 import asyncio